Robert Stewart, 1st Marquess of Londonderry: Education and first marriage

-Robert Stewart was brought up a Calvinist, sent by his father under the care of a tutor to the University of Geneva, where he studied literature.
-He thus "temptations of Oxford and similar academic strongholds of the Established Church" to which, as the son landed gentry, he might naturally have been drawn.
+Robert Stewart was brought up a Calvinist, and was sent by his father under the care of a tutor to the University of Geneva, where he studied literature.
+He thus avoided the "temptations of Oxford and similar academic strongholds of the Established Church" to which, as the son landed gentry, he might naturally have been drawn.

 On his return from the continent, he courted Lady Sarah Frances Seymour-Conway (whose niece, Mary Moore, married Robert's brother Alexander in 1791).
 Lady Sarah Frances Seymour-Conway's father, Francis Seymour-Conway, 1st Marquess of Hertford, owned considerable property in the neighbourhood of Lisburn, and in 1765 was appointed Lord Lieutenant of Ireland.
 Robert Stewart attended the viceregal court in Dublin, where he successfully pressed his suit.
 The marriage took place in the Chapel Royal of Dublin Castle, and Lord Hertford housed the new couple in the city.

 Robert and Sarah had two sons: